History of the Turks and Caicos Islands: Bermudian century

 In 1706, the French and the Spanish briefly captured the Turks and Caicos Islands from the Bermudians.
 Four years later the British reclaimed the islands for Bermuda but in subsequent years the place became primarily a haven for pirates and British Loyalists fleeing the American Revolution.
 Ultimately, Britain retained the island country by the end of the century as part of the Treaty of Versailles.
 In 1766, after being controlled by the Spanish, French and British, Turks and Caicos became part of the Bahamas colony and was placed under the Bahamian government.
 Attempts to integrate the two distinct communities failed and in 1874 after "the Great Bahamas Hurricane" devastated much of the chain of islands, the Turks & Caicos Islands became dependencies to the British Crown Colony of Jamaica.

-Bermuda spent much of the 18th Century in a protracted legal battle with the Bahamas (which had itself been colonised by Bermudian Puritans in 1647) over the Turks Islands.
+Bermuda spent much of the 18th century in a protracted legal battle with the Bahamas (which had itself been colonised by Bermudian Puritans in 1647) over the Turks Islands.
 Under British law, no colony could hold colonies of its own.
 The Turks Islands were not recognised by Britain either as a colony in its own right, or as a part of Bermuda.
 They were held to be, like rivers in Britain, for the common use.
 As a result, there was a great deal of political turmoil surrounding the ownership of the Turks (and Caicos).

 Spanish and French forces seized the Turks in 1706, but Bermudian forces expelled them four years later in what was probably Bermuda's only independent military operation.
 The Bermudian privateer, the Rose, under the command of Captain Lewis Middleton, attacked a Spanish and a French privateer holding a captive English vessel.
 Defeating the two enemy vessels, the Rose then cleared out the thirty-man garrison left by the Spanish and French.

-A virtual state-of-war existed between Bermuda and the Bahamas through much of the Eighteenth Century.
+A virtual state-of-war existed between Bermuda and the Bahamas through much of the 18th century.
 When the Bermudian sloop Seaflower was seized by the Bahamians in 1701, the response of Bermuda Governor Bennett was to issue letters-of-marque to Bermudians vessels.
 The legal struggle with the Bahamas began in 1766, when the King's representative in the Bahamas, Andrew Symmer, on his own authority, wrote a constitution which legislated for and taxed the Bermudians on the Turks.
 The Secretary of State, Lord Hillsborough, for the Crown, issued orders that the Bermudian activities on the Turks should not be obstructed or restrained in any way.
 As a result of this order, Symmer's constitution was dissolved.
 The Bermudians on the Turks appointed commissioners to govern themselves, with the assent of the King's local agent.
 They drew up regulations for good government, but the Bahamian governor Shirley drew up his own regulations for the Turks and ordered that no one might work at salt raking who had not signed assent to his regulations.